Competing with the giants (and losing)

 In particular, business buyers are increasingly doing research on mobile.
 According to Google, people have twice as many interactions with brands on mobile than anywhere else, and mobile consumption is growing much faster than desktop.
 That means every piece of content brands publish should be mobile optimized.
 PDFs that don’t automatically reformat for small screens, for example, could send buyers to competitors’ assets that do.

 Marketers should take care to understand potential customers’ preferred channels and modes of communication and orchestrate content campaigns accordingly.

 Personalization is the norm

 Sophisticated buyers expect personalized content.
-B2B marketers are adapting well: According to a study by Seismic and Demand Metric, 80 percent of marketers said that their content marketing objectives are better met when content is personalized.
+B2B marketers are adapting well: According to a study by Seismic and Demand Metric, 80% of marketers said that their content marketing objectives are better met when content is bespoke.
 Sixty percent of businesses surveyed had adopted personalization tactics and most found them effective.

-Among the businesses that hadn’t personalized content, 59% said they didn’t have the technology, 59% didn’t have the bandwidth or resources, and 53% didn’t have the data.
+Among the companies that didn't have personalized content, 59% said they didn’t have the technology, 59% didn’t have the bandwidth or resources, and 53% didn’t have the data.
 Marketers on the fence about investing in software to swiftly and scalably personalize content should weigh the costs of fewer leads and shrunken deal velocity that might result from not doing so.